me-pankajmunde/DevChat-pw/PRD.md

   - ChatCircle for session indicators
   - MagnifyingGlass for session search
   - Sidebar for toggling sidebar visibility
+  - Folder/FolderOpen for folder indicators
+  - FolderPlus for creating new folders
+  - Tag for tag management
+  - CaretRight/CaretDown for folder expand/collapse
+  - DotsThree for dropdown menus

 - **Spacing**:
   - Container padding: p-6 (24px)